bada-bing/knowledge-base/tools/code/customize.md

   - User %APPDATA\Code\User\Settings.json (Windows)
   - User $HOME/.config/Code/User/Settings.json (Windows)
   - Defaults that ship with editor

-  - you can edit user and workspace settings using CTRL + , (there are different tabs for user and workspace settings)
+- Edit User and Workspace Settings using `CTRL + ,` (there are different tabs for user and workspace settings)
-- pro tip: don't install many fonts (they all take space in the ram (all the time) - there is table with fonts which is loaded into ram)
+- ⭐ don't install many fonts (they all take space in the ram (all the time) - there is table with fonts which is loaded into ram)
-- you should start creating user snippets (and invest time learning ones which you already know)

 Settings (UI) - in the background uses **Azure's AI** (when connected to the Internet)
 - it will aim to give the best interpretation of your query and guess what you really want

+## Synchronization
+- Using default feature of VS Code.
+The relevant account is `github:bada-bing`

 ## List of Tweaks for VS Code (in Settings.json)
 - The `settings.json` serve as the documentation itself ❗ Check it to understand what did you customize.